felipe-las-casas/review-carousel/README.md

 # review-carousel

-## Sobre o que é o projeto?

-É um Carousel feito em JavaScript que mostra reviews
+A JavaScript Carousel that shows reviews